derek-etherton/langobango2/README.md

 3. Calculate user score for each phrase, and aggregate for a final score

 ## Additional Features (Final)
-1. Improved UI with a mobile-first look using Bootstrap (responsive design)
+1. Improved UI, aiming for a responsive design
-2. User sign-in system that saves their best scores for comparison (???)
+2. User sign-in system that keeps track of user progress
+3. Support for common phrases in multiple languages
+4. Gameification aspects with meaningful difficulty scaling

 ## Technology
 * HTML
 * CSS
+* nodejs
+* Ajax
-* Node js
+* Express
 * Google Speech Recognition API
 * Bootstrap
+* neDB?
+(Should we just be using a SQL db?)

 ## Challenges
 * Learning and implementing the speech recognition API
-* Learning and implementing the Bootstrap framework
+* Learning and implementing the Bootstrap framework with responsiveness in mind
+* Implementing a meaningful progression system, which is tied to individual user accounts